Deutsche puts FX sales director in London on leave - source

 Kai Lew, based in London and responsible for central bank FX business at the German lender, was placed on leave earlier this month, the source said.

-She is the first woman among some 30 currency traders at several big banks to be placed on leave, suspended or fired as a result of the ongoing global probe into alleged wrongdoing in the $5.3 trillion-a-day market, the world's largest.
+She is the first woman among some 30 currency traders at several big banks to be placed on leave, suspended or fired as a result of the ongoing global probe into alleged wrongdoing in the $5.3 trillion (3.18 trillion pounds)-a-day market, the world's largest.

 There is no evidence of wrongdoing.